Ejxzdevs/GameBlog/README.md

 # GameBlog - A Dynamic Blog Website

 ## Overview 📌
-GameBlog is an interactive platform for gaming fans to sign up, log in, and dive into a world of gaming content.
-Users can create and share their own posts, engage with others by liking their content, and receive notifications.
-Explore trending blogs, stay informed with the latest game news, and discover a variety of game-related posts.
-Whether you're looking to express your gaming experiences or stay up-to-date with the community, GameBlog is your ultimate destination for all things gaming.
+**GameBlog** is an engaging platform for gaming enthusiasts to sign up, log in, and immerse themselves in a world of gaming content.
+Users can create and share posts, interact by liking content, and receive notifications.
+Explore trending blogs, stay updated with the latest game news, and discover a wide range of game-related posts.
+Whether you want to share your gaming experiences or keep up with the community, GameBlog is your go-to destination for everything gaming.

 ![Logo](overview.png)

 ## Features 📌

- - Home Page
-    - Introduction Section: Brief overview of the platform
-    - Benefit Section: Highlights the advantages of using the platform
-    - Latest Properties: Showcases the most recent property listings
-    - Expert Section: Features industry experts offering advice or services
- - Propeties Page
-    - Filter: Search and filter properties based on various criteria (e.g. price, type)
-    - View Details: Detailed view of individual property listings
-    - Inquire: Option to inquire or contact about a specific property
- - News Page
+- Popular Blogs
-    - News Lists: Displays real estate-related news and updates.
+  A curated list showcasing the most popular and engaging blogs in the gaming world.
+This section highlights top-rated content based on user engagement and relevance to trending topics.
+Users can explore these blogs to stay on top of the latest discussions and developments in the gaming industry.

- - About Page
+- Recent Blogs
+  A dynamic feed displaying the latest posts published by users across various gaming topics.
+This section is designed to keep users informed about fresh content and help them engage with the newest contributions from the community.

-    - About Us Information: Information about the company, mission, and values.
+- About Us
- - Admin
-    - Dashboard
-        - total house sale
-        - total house rent
-        - total number house sales
-        - total inquiries
-        - Latest Sales
-        - Revenue Graph
+  - This section provides detailed information about the **GameBlog** platform, including its mission, vision, and the team behind its creation.
+The goal of GameBlog is to foster a thriving community of gamers, creators, and enthusiasts by offering a space for collaboration, sharing, and discovery.

-    - Property
+- Authenticated User
-        - Create, read, update, and delete (CRUD) property listings
-    - Inquiries
+  - Timeline
-        - View and manage property inquiries.
+    Users can easily access and view all of their own posts in one place, providing a personal feed where they can track and manage their content.

-    - Inventory
+  - Notifications
-        - Create, read, update, and delete (CRUD) inventory.
+    Users receive instant notifications whenever their posts receive likes, comments, or other forms of interaction.
+This feature allows users to stay connected with their community and engage with content that matters most.
+They can navigate directly to the posts that have received likes or comments, making the interaction process more seamless.

-    - News
+- Write Post
-        - Create, read, update, and delete (CRUD) news.
+    The platform enables users to share their thoughts, reviews, and insights about games, trends, and gaming culture.
+Whether it's a review of the latest release, a personal gaming experience, or a trend analysis, users can easily create and publish content that resonates with the gaming community.

 - Login/Logout

  ## Tech Stack 📌
  - Frontend: HTML, CSS, Bootstrap
- - Backend: PHP
+ - Backend: Laravel, Livewire
  - Database: MySQL